acidb/mobiscroll-docs/docs/jquery/_auto-generated/popup/options.md

 [MbscPopupDisplay](#type-MbscPopupDisplay)

 Controls the positioning of the component.
-Possible options:
+Possible values are:
 - `'center'` - The component appears as a popup at the center of the viewport.
 - `'inline'` - The component is rendered inline.
 - `'anchored'` - The component appears positioned to the element defined by the [anchor](#opt-anchor) option.